to the book the Bhâgavata Purâna

 A good death - William Blake

-(6) Seeing all the trees being burnt by the blazing fire, o son of Kuru, spoke the king
+Seeing how all the trees were burned by the blazing fire, oh son of Kuru, the king of the forest,

-of the forest, the great Soma, in order to pacify their anger, like this:
+the great [moon god] Soma, spoke as follows in order to pacify their anger.

 Vishnu on Garuda